nordeck/matrix-neoboard-standalone/README.md

 - `yarn changeset`: Generate a changeset that provides a description of a change.
 - `yarn translate`: Update translation files from code.
 - `yarn generate-disclaimer`: Generates license disclaimer and include it in the build output.
+- `yarn docker:build`: Builds a container image from the output of `yarn build` and `yarn generate-disclaimer`.

 ### Versioning